amberfeeley/Pawsitive-Match/README.md

 ## Project Overview
 The primary users are families actively looking to adopt a pet.

-Secondary users will be people who are browsing pets and may decide to adopt.
+Secondary users will be shelter staff or admin who manage listings and approve applications.

 ## Resources & Costs:
 Technology Stack: C#/.NET, MySQL